-Number of customers with an outstanding Outstanding overpayment not at Debtors
+• Number of customers with an outstanding overpayment Outstanding overpayment not at Debtors

-overpayment

 December 2016 1,006 £920,737

 October 2017 816 £818,607

 Reduction 190 £102,130

-6.4 It is clear, that having an officer working on the outstanding list has made a significant reduction on the outstanding overpayments.
+6.4 It is clear, that having an officer working on the outstanding list for City of Lincoln has made a significant reduction on the outstanding overpayments.
 In reviewing the work undertaken so far, Officers are confident more can be done - which is detailed in paragraph 7.1 of this report.

-7. Action plan - 2017/18
+7. Action Plan - 2017/18

 - 7.1 The following actions will be undertaken during quarter 3 and 4 of 2017/18: - - 1.
-The recovery officer will continue to review the remaining City of Lincoln cases during November and December 2017; - A review of recovery rates will begin as the overpayments guide (Appendix 1) requires a 12 month review of the deductions which have been set.
-It is important to keep these under review and customers can contact the team and ask them to be changed (if they have had a change in their income / HB award); - 3.
-Once the second review of the overpayments has been completed, these will then be reviewed every 2 months to ensure deductions are not being reduced unnecessarily and recovery of the overpayment is on track; - 4.
+The recovery officer will continue to review the remaining City of Lincoln cases during November and December 2017; - 2.
+A review of the City of Lincoln overpayments will begin as the overpayments guide (Appendix 1) requires a 12 month review of the deductions which have been set.
+It is important to keep these under review and customers can contact the team and ask them to be changed (if they have had a change in their income / HB award); - Once the second review of the City of Lincoln overpayments have been completed, these will then be reviewed every 2 months - to ensure deductions are not being reduced unnecessarily and recovery of the overpayment is on track; - 4.
+The recovery officer will begin the review of the North Kesteven cases in January 2018 and will adjust the ongoing Benefit in line with the guidance.
+There are currently a total of 511 cases totalling £401,593; - 5.
+A review of the adjusted North Kesteven overpayments will begin 2 months after the start of the above action (4) to ensure deductions are not being reduced unnecessarily and recovery of the overpayment is on track; - 6.
 During Quarter 3, there will be a detailed analysis of cases at sundry debtor.

-8 Action plan - 2018/19
+8 Action Plan - 2018/19